-Increased demand from employees
+Increased demand for work-from-home from employees

-The demand for flexibility in where and how they work has been building for decades.
+The demand for flexibility in where and how people work has been building for decades.
 Before the crisis, surveys repeated showed 80% of employees want to work from home at least some of the time.
 Over a third would take a pay cut in exchange for the option.
 While the experience of working at home during the crisis may not have been ideal as whole families sheltered in place, it will give people a taste of what could be.
 The genie is out of the bottle and it’s not likey to go back in.

-Reduced fear among managers and executives
+Reduced fear about work-from-home among managers and executives

 One of the biggest holdbacks of remote work is trust—managers simply don’t trust their people to work untethered.
 They’re used to managing by counting butts-in-seats, rather than by results.
 That’s not managing, that’s baby-sitting.
 What’s more, seeing the back of someone’s head tells a manager nothing about whether that person is actually working.
 When clients ask “How will I know if they’re working?”
 I ask “How do you know they are working now?”
 Management experts have been extolling the need to manage by results for over four decades.
 Micromanagement doesn’t work and neither does “managing by walking around” in this global, mobile world.
 If people are forced to work at home for an extended period, as it appears they will be, managers will have to learn that it’s results that matter.